jonwagner/Insight.Database.Schema/README.md

 # Insight.Database.Schema #

+NOTE: v2.0 is a total rewrite without SQL-SMO dependencies.
+It's smarter, faster, and works with SQL Azure.
+The master branch has the v2.0 code, but it's not yet ready to ship (i.e. needs some real testing first).
+If you want the old code, you can get the 1.1 branch.

 **Insight.Database.Schema** is a dead-simple easy to use SQL Server database script installer and "code migrator".

 # Why You Want This #